 When it comes to athletes who have used their ability to fight against racism, there are perhaps none as important as Jesse Owens.
 He was a tremendous athlete, managing to break an astounding 3 world records and equal another in a mere 45 minutes.
 Whilst at Ohio State University, Owens was able to set new records in the long jump, 220-yard dash and 220-yard low hurdles, as well as equaling the record for the 100-yard dash.

 This unprecedented feat of sporting prowess, which eclipses the achievements of so many, was still not to be the crowning moment of his career.
 That came during the 1936 Berlin Olympics, a games that was being used by Adolf Hitler as a propaganda vehicle to emphasise the supposed physical superiority of his Aryan master race.
 In one day, Jesse Owens managed to blow all of these bigoted ideas out of the water, winning 4 gold medals in the 100 and 200 meters, the 4×100 meters relay and the long jump.
 Owens stole the show at the Berlin Olympics, proving quite conclusively that the idea that white people are inherently more talented at any sport (or indeed anything) than black people is absurd.

 Owens was not presented with a medal by Hitler, but nor was he the recipient of any recognition by the White House, despite the incredible achievements he had completed whilst competing under the United States flag.
-Owens was able to prove to racist America and Nazi Germany that white superiority is nonsense, and in taking on two overwhelmingly racist societies at opposite ends of the Atlantic and coming out with a swarm of world records and gold medals, Owens cemented himself as one of the most significant black athletes of all time.
+Owens was able to prove to a racist America and Nazi Germany that white superiority is nonsense, and in taking on two overwhelmingly racist societies at opposite ends of the Atlantic and coming out with a swarm of gold medals, Owens cemented himself as one of the most significant black athletes of all time.